MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxaudioenginecreate.md

 ### -param Attributes

-Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the AcxAudioEngine with the parent circuit object.
+A [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that is used to associate the AcxAudioEngine with the parent circuit object.
+Note that additional WDF attributes such as as WDF_EXECUTION_LEVEL or WDF_SYNCHRONIZATION_SCOPE, should not be set using the *Attributes* parameter as they are a managed by ACX.

 ### -param Config